John McColgan to chair Irish committee of global poverty campaign

 “I am incredibly proud to be joining this important endeavour along with my long-time friend Declan Kelly and Hugh Evans of Global Citizen,” Mr McColgan said.
 “Ireland has a long history of leadership around the Global Goals and I am confident Irish businesses, individuals, artists and government will come together to ensure Ireland does its part to support Global Goal Live.”

-Hugh Evans, chief executive of Global Citizen and Declan Kelly, chairman and CEO of Teneo said in a joint statement: “For many years Ireland has been a great champion of both the Global Goals and Global Citizen.
+Hugh Evans, chief executive of Global Citizen and Declan Kelly, chairman and chief executive of Teneo said in a joint statement: “For many years Ireland has been a great champion of both the Global Goals and Global Citizen.

 “We have are delighted to have John McColgan on board as chairman of the Irish committee that will work with us on a this global campaign to secure the $350 billion in commitments that are needed this year.
 John brings incredible passion and leadership to this initiative.”